-We are the current owner of four U.S. patents related to SOD1 epitope targets that were co-owned and then acquired from UHN by assignment.
-This group of patents has various expiry dates ranging from August 2024 to January 2029, absent any disclaimers or further extensions available.
-We also own two U.S. patents, one Japanese patent and one Canadian patent related to SOD-1 immunogens and/or antibodies.
-Issued patents from this family are expected to expire August 2024, absent any disclaimers or extensions available.
-We also own a family of U.S. patents directed to detecting misfolded disease associated proteins.
-Issued patents from this family are expected to expire August 2024 or June 2025, absent any disclaimers or further extensions available.
+We are the current owner of two U.S. patents related to SOD1 epitope targets that were co-owned and then acquired from University Health Network (UHN) by assignment.
+These patents expire on August 2024 and December 2026, absent any disclaimers or further extensions available.
+We also own three U.S. patents related to SOD-1 immunogens and/or antibodies.
+Issued patents from this family are expected to expire August 2024 to June 2026, absent any disclaimers or extensions available.
+We also own two U.S. patents directed to detecting misfolded disease associated proteins.
+These patents are expected to expire August 2024 and June 2025, absent any disclaimers or further extensions available.